biaprojects/python-studies/README.md

       A project that calculates the factorial, it was developed using and not using recursion.
     - `b - Bank_Account`
       Iincludes some fundamentals of Object-Oriented Programming (OOP) as encapsulation.
 It contains a class simulating a bank account and a program for basic banking operations.
+    - `c - Library`
+      This project was created to practice some principles of Object-Oriented Programming (OOP).
+      It is a simple siulation of a library management system wich allows registering users (students and teachers), adding books and managing loans and returns with borrowing limits.